Vintory

 Privacy Policy

 Vintory, LLC (“Vintory”, “we”, “our”, “us”) values your privacy and is committed to protecting your personal information.
-This Privacy Policy (“Privacy Policy”) explains how we collect, use, store, share, and protect your personal data when you visit or use [website] (the “Website”).
+This Privacy Policy (“Privacy Policy”) explains how we collect, use, store, share, and protect your personal data when you visit or use our website located at https://www.vintory.com (the “Website”).

 We are committed to transparency and accountability in the collection and use of personal information.
-This Policy is compliant with the California Consumer Privacy Act (CCPA), the General Data Protection Regulation (GDPR), Virginia Consumer Data Protection Act (CDPA), Maryland Personal Information Protection Act (MPIPA), and the New York SHIELD Act.
+This Policy is intended for compliance with the California Privacy Rights Act (CPRA), the California Consumer Privacy Act (CCPA), the Maryland Online Data Privacy Act (MODPA), and the Virginia Consumer Data Protection Act (CDPA), among others.

 Table of Contents